About Amma

 Amma

-Today, Amma is a huge international force.
+Today, Amma is a massive international force.
 She devotes herself night and day, every day, to the awakening of humanity and the easing of people’s suffering.
 She has manifested (from absolutely nothing) endless humanitarian efforts—projects that are unprecedented in their creative impact to relieve the suffering of all of Her children.
 Her charitable projects include:

 • Award-winning universities